Here's why you never saw Don Knotts faint on The Andy Griffith Show

 As any Don Knotts fan knows, the man can faint with the funniest physical comedians of all time.

-In fact, one of the first things Knotts did after he left The Andy Griffith Show was to star in The Shakiest Gun in the West, a 1968 western comedy written by Andy Griffith Show writers in which his character faints.
+One of the first things Knotts did after he left The Andy Griffith Show was The Shakiest Gun in the West, a 1968 western comedy written by Andy Griffith Show writers in which his character faints.

-They'd clearly waited a long time to watch Don Knotts do that dance.
+They'd clearly waited a long time to watch Don Knotts pass out.

 In the real world, Knotts actually had a real problem with feeling faint in certain moments.